-Why choose Ireland?
+Why Choose Ireland?

-Ireland is one of the countries that have a low crime rate and this is a positive prospect for a person who might look for before settling there.
+Ireland is one of the countries that have a low crime rate and this is a positive prospect for a person who might look before settling there.
 Gun violence and violent crimes are almost non-existent which makes Ireland a safer and more peaceful place to live and settle down compared to some other countries.

 The healthcare infrastructure in Ireland is one of the best.
 The facilities in Ireland are well built and easily accessible.
-A person living in Ireland for at least 5 years in the previous 9 years at the time of applying for the citizenship is considered as a resident and is entitled to free or reduced-cost medical treatment by Health Service Executive, the healthcare system in Ireland.
+A person living in Ireland for at least 5 years in the previous 9 years at the time of applying for citizenship is considered a resident and is entitled to free or reduced-cost medical treatment by Health Service Executive, the healthcare system in Ireland.

 Ireland supports dual citizenship.
 You can very well live with your family in Ireland being its citizen while also being a citizen of your country.

 Further in this article, we will learn about the expenses a person has to bear to study or permanently reside in Ireland.

 Country-Wise Cost of Living Guides